Configuration

 Tool Directories

-The agent discovers tools from two directories:
+The agent discovers tools from two directories under .freeact/generated/:

 mcptools/

-Generated Python APIs from ptc-servers schemas:
+Generated Python APIs from ptc_servers schemas:

 └── <server-name>/